-Yingru Li received her Master’s degree in Geographical Information Systems (GIS) at University of Cincinnati (2006) and obtained her Ph.D. degree in Geography at University of Utah (2012).
-Before joining UCF, she spent three years on the geography faculty at Auburn University.
+Yingru Li received her Master’s degree in Geographic Information Systems at University of Cincinnati (2006) and obtained her Ph.D. degree in Geography at University of Utah (2012).
+Before joining UCF in August 2015, she spent three years on the geography faculty at Auburn University.

 Geographical Information Systems (GIS)